kensanata/just-halberds/Halberts.md

 Your character begins at age 16.
 Now you choose a first career.
 The choices are Warrior, Mage, or Rapscallion.
 The process is always the
-same: make an admission test if you enter a new career, get an automatic talent if you are admitted, learn talents, possibly suffer a twist of fate, grow older by four years.
-And then you have to decide if your character continues in the same career for another four years, with no admission test and no automatic skill; or if you use one year to change careers, risking a new admission test, but also getting a new automatic skill; or if your character is ready for a life of adventure.
+same: when you begin a new career, make a test to see if it suits you;
+get an automatic talent if it does, learn talents, possibly suffer a twist of fate and grow older by four years.
+And then you have to decide if your character continues in the same career for another four years, with no more suitability test and no automatic skill; or if you use one year to change careers, risking a new test of suitability, but also getting a new automatic skill; or if your character is ready for a life of adventure.

 Depending on the career, certain attributes are advantageous.
 Warriors need Strength or Endurance, Mages need Intelligence or Education, and Rapscallions need Dexterity or Status.

-If your character doesn't gain admission to the desired career, that career can no longer be selected.
+If your character isn't suited for the desired career, that career can no longer be selected.
 When there are no more careers to choose from, the adventurous life begins: roll on the reward table for each career!

 A career lasts for four years.
 Each year, choose one of your career charts and roll 1d6.
 Write down that talent with a value of 1, or